 If you’re one of the millions of Americans with dry eye syndrome, you know the redness, irritation, blurriness, and gritty feeling it can cause.
 Whether dry eye is caused by a related disease, a hormone imbalance, or too much screen time, Duke corneal specialists can assess your condition and recommend the treatment plan that’s best for you.

 Should You See a Doctor for Dry Eye?

 Duke Health offers locations throughout the Triangle.
 Find one near you.

 A comprehensive dry eye evaluation will determine which type of dry eye you have -- evaporative dry eye or aqueous-deficient dry eye -- and help your doctor recommend the most appropriate treatment.
 Your evaluation may include one or more of these tests:

-Determines how well you can read letters on a standardized chart.
+This exam determines how well you can read letters on a standardized chart.

-Measures your eye pressure to determine your risk for glaucoma.
+This test measures your eye pressure to determine your risk for glaucoma.